bcgov/platform-developer-docs/sysdig-monitor-setup-team.md

 description: Describes how to set up and configure a team in Sysdig Monitor.

-keywords: sysdig, monitoring, openshift monitoring, developer guide, team guide, team, configure
+keywords: sysdig, sysdig monitor, sysdig team, monitoring, openshift monitoring, developer guide, team guide, team, configure

 page_purpose: Details the steps for setting up a team and reviewing the capabilities of Sysdig Monitor.